Social Worker (BSW), Forensic Community and Liaison

 Qualifications and certifications:

-- Bachelor's or Master's degree in Social Work from an accredited School of Social Work along with full registration with the British Columbia College of Social Workers (BCCSW)
+- Bachelor's degree in Social Work from an accredited School of Social Work along with full registration with the British Columbia College of Social Workers (BCCSW)

 Skills and experience: